Spydr06/dotfiles/README.md

 git clone --recursive https://github.com/spydr06/dotfiles.git dotfiles-spydr cd dotfiles-spydr
 ```
-Now you can copy all the configs you want to use.
+Now you can copy all the configs you want to use in their corresponding directories.
+###### Note, that I do not provide any kind of warranty or technical support.
+Do all of this at your own risk and make backups of your data before modifying your system.

-### c) To install my custom dwm-version:
+### b) To install my custom dwm-version:
 Although the installation does not differ from the default dwm installation process, you can follow the installation instructions on my [DWM repository](https://github.com/spydr06/dwm-spydr).

 ### Important: